 A lid lift (blepharoplasty) removes excess tissue (skin, underlying muscle tissue and often also fatty tissue).

 As a result the actual eye shape is visible again and appears tight and recovered.
-The Vista Alpina Eye Center does its utmost to preserve the patient’s original, natural look of the eyes.
+The Vista Alpina Eye Clinic does its utmost to preserve the patient’s original, natural look of the eyes.

 Information about hooded eyelids